Mindhunters: Plot

-Profiler Jake Harris is the instructor of the Mindhunters, a group of FBI agents training as profilers.
-His training approach consists of assigning them variants of real investigations, including sets, props, and actors, to play out each scenario.
-Alongside Harris is J.D., an experienced agent leading the group.
+Profiler Jake Harris is the instructor of the Mindhunters, a group of FBI agents training as profilers, consisting of Sara Moore, Lucas Harper, Nicole Willis, Vince Sherman, Bobby Whitman and Rafe Perry.
+Harris' training approach consists of assigning them variants of real investigations, including sets, props, and actors, to play out each scenario.
+Alongside Harris is J.D.
+Reston, an experienced agent leading the group.

 The group travels to an island off the coast of North Carolina to complete their final training exercise.
-There, they are joined by Gabe, a skilled profiler and outside observer who requested to see Harris's teaching methods in action.
-The Navy uses the island to train for hostage rescue and outbreak scenarios; it features target dummies, vehicles on mechanical rails, and small-town storefronts.
+There, they are joined by Gabe Jensen, a skilled profiler and outside observer who requested to see Harris' teaching methods in action.
+The Navy uses the island to train for hostage rescue and outbreak scenarios; it features target dummies, vehicles on mechanical rails and small-town storefronts.
 Harris plans on using the town for their final exam, tracking serial killer "The Puppeteer".

 The following morning, the group finds a dead cat with a broken pocket watch in its mouth.
 Later, during the investigation of the "puppeteer" scenario, J.D. dies after triggering a mechanism that causes a tank of liquid nitrogen (mislabeled as helium) to freeze him instantly.
 Realizing that J.D.'s death was intentional, the group tries to leave the island, but their boat explodes before they can board.
 At the base, the group realizes that the broken watches and clocks found at each scene point to the fact that there is a real killer nearby who has co-opted the exercise and is hunting them down.
 The killer's M.O. indicates that they plan to kill someone at a time designated by the broken clocks.
 After a search of the island reveals nobody else present, the group concludes that the killer must be one of them.

-Suspicions initially point to Gabe, as Mindhunter Lucas found maps and documents of the island in his luggage.
+Suspicions initially point to Gabe, as Lucas found maps and documents of the island in his luggage.
 While confronting him, they all pass out as their coffee has been drugged.
-They awaken to discover that the killer murdered Mindhunter Rafe, draining his blood and leaving his severed head on a table.
-Gabe later saves Mindhunter Vince from another trap involving broken water pipes and electrocution.
-A secondary trap kills Mindhunter Bobby when he goes to turn off the water.
-They then discover that the killer wrote letters on their cloths that spell out Croatoan, the Roanoke Colony that disappeared, making them realize that the killer is only looking to be infamous.
+They awaken to discover that the killer murdered Rafe, draining his blood and leaving his severed head on a table.
+Gabe later saves Vince from another trap involving broken water pipes and electrocution.
+A secondary trap kills Bobby when he goes to turn off the water.
+They then discover that the killer wrote letters on their clothes that spell out Croatoan, the Roanoke Colony that disappeared, making them realize that the killer is only looking to be infamous.